 - If you are having trouble extracting flavor from the Beef, try boiling the stock further to concentrate the flavor, roast your meat longer in the oven, or break up the bones further to increase the surface area.

-- It is absolutely imperative that you give this stock plenty of time to boil.
-You will end up with slightly flavored water if you don't give the flavor enough time to diffuse.
+- It is imperative that you give this stock plenty of time to boil.
+You will end up with slightly flavored water if you don't provide the flavor enough time to diffuse.

 - Both salt and time will enhance the flavor of the Beef.
-Adding salt, being careful not to add too much, will help bring out the flavor.
-Time will also let the flavors come out; try letting your stock sit for a day or two in the fridge to help enhance the flavors.
+Salt brings out flavor in dishes, but be careful not to add too much.
+Time will also let the flavors come out; try letting your stock sit in the fridge for a day or two to help enhance the flavors.